Bee Sting Treatment

 Step by step treatment for bee stings

-1. Before applying any bee sting treatment, firstly, check to see if the sting remains lodged in the skin.
-If it does, remove it with a clean blunt instrument, such as the edge of a ruler (wipe the edge of the implement gently over the sting).
+2. Otherwise, before applying any treatment, first check to see if the sting remains lodged in the skin.
+If it does, remove it with a clean blunt instrument, such as the edge of a ruler, by wiping the edge of the implement gently over the sting).

-2. Apply calamine lotion if this is suitable for you, in order to help soothe the swelling and inflammation.
+3. Apply calamine lotion if this is suitable for you, to help soothe swelling and inflammation.
 Alternatively, place an ice pack or ice cube over the sting.
 You could also take an analgesic such as aspirin, if appropriate for you.

-4. In the case of a known allergy to bee stings, ensure an Epi-pen is carried at all times, and used immediately in the event of a bee sting.
+5. In the case of a known allergy or severe reaction to bee stings, ensure an Epi-pen is carried at all times, and used immediately in the event of a bee sting to avoid.

 7. If symptoms persist, consult a physician.